WyattAutomation/Simple-Raytracer-in-C/README.md

 # Simple Ray Tracer in C

-This is a simple raytracer that I created, entirely with my own code in C.
+This is a simple raytracer that I created in C

 ## Usage